 Initial certification deferral policy

 There is no charge for an exam deferral, but we must receive and approve your request in writing.
-If you are granted a deferral and do not take the exam in the next scheduled exam window your application fees will be automatically refunded less the $125 administration fee.
+If you are granted a deferral and do not take the exam in the next scheduled exam window your application fees will be automatically refunded less the $125 administration fee and an additional $95 late withdrawal fee.
 You will have to reapply if you wish to write the exam in the next available window.

 For employers who sponsored an applicant, the voucher will be valid after the first deferral request.

 To defer your exam: please send an email to email@example.com.